NTohan/fritzbox-monitor/README.md

 Search for your timezone code in the format, e.g., Europe/Berlin, from the [detailed list on this page](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).

 ## Limitation
-Fritzbox-monitor report errors from the starting of the application.
-The errors happened in the past are not handled well by the visualization tools in-use, i.e. Home Assistant and Grafana.
+Fritzbox-monitor starts publishing errors from the time the application is launched because data with old timestamps is not properly handled in time-series by the visualization tools in use, such as Home Assistant and Grafana.

-At start-up, fritzbox-monitor log errors happened in the past.
+At start-up, Fritzbox-monitor logs errors that occurred before its launch.

 > [!IMPORTANT]
-> The errors logged at start-up are not part of the publish to any supported protocols.
+> Errors that occurred in the Fritzbox before the Fritzbox-monitor service was started are not published to any supported protocols.

 ## Credit
 Part of the Fritzbox-Monitor work is inspired by and based on this [Fritzbox-Monitor GitHub repository](https://github.com/paulknewton/fritzbox-monitor).